Trump says federal government should ‘take over' DC, backing congressional GOP push

 Under terms of the city’s Home Rule authority, Congress already vets all D.C. laws and can outright overturn them.
 Some congressional Republicans have sought to go further, eroding decades of the city’s limited autonomy and putting it back under direct federal control, as it was at its founding.

-Trump said he liked District of Columbia Mayor Muriel Bowser personally, but complained about the city's governance.
+Trump said he liked D.C.
+Mayor Muriel Bowser personally but complained about the city's governance.

 We've got the news you need to know to start your day.
 Sign up for the First & 4Most morning newsletter — delivered to your inbox daily.
 Sign up here.